Dhiya03/BudgetWise-mobile/UI_GUIDE.md

 -   **Generate HTML Report Button**: Creates and downloads a highly detailed, styled report in HTML format.

 ### Recurring Transactions Section
+-   **Automatic / Manual Buttons**: Allows the user to choose how recurring transactions are processed.
+'Automatic' processes them on app launch, while 'Manual' requires the user to press a button.
--   **Process Recurring Transactions Button**: Manually triggers the app to check for and create any due recurring transactions.
+-   **Process Recurring Transactions Button**: Appears only in 'Manual' mode; triggers the app to check for and create any due recurring transactions.

 ### Bill Reminders Section
 -   **Input Fields & Add Reminder Button**: Allows users to set reminders for upcoming bills, which are displayed in a list.